daprice/iOS-Tactile-Slider/README.md

 - Can be dragged or (optionally) tapped to set a value
 - Supports horizontal and vertical orientation in either direction
 - IBDesignable – colors, values, rounded corners, and behavior can be customized in Interface Builder or programatically
-- Supports light & dark appearance using semantic system colors by default (iOS 13+)
+- Supports light & dark appearance using semantic system colors with borders that can automatically appear in low contrast situations (iOS 13+)
 - Adjustable haptic feedback (iOS 10+)
 - VoiceOver support
 - Supports pointer (e.g. trackpad or mouse) based scrolling on iPadOS (iOS 13.4+)